SarthakTechie/Tic-Tac-Toe/README.md

-Certainly!
-Here's a sample `README.md` file for your Tic-Tac-Toe project, written in a fun and informal tone, with some emojis to keep it lively.
-I've also included a section mentioning your portfolio website and ChatGPT's involvement, as requested.

----

 # 🎉 Tic-Tac-Toe 🕹️

 Welcome to my **Tic-Tac-Toe** game!
 This is a fun, minimalist, and modern implementation of the classic game we all know and love.
 Whether you're here to sharpen your strategy or just kill some time, this project has got you covered!